bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 #### Enter the PIN

-The user enters the PIN number obtained in the previous step into their client, which then makes a POST request to `/register` with the registration key and PIN in the body of the request.
+The user enters the PIN number obtained in the previous step into their receiver, which then makes a POST request to `/register` with the registration key and PIN in the body of the request.

 Note that the previously issued authentication token for unpaired tagging is included in the header of the request.
-This allows the server to migrate tags from an unpaired client to the user's account.
+This allows the server to migrate tags from an unpaired receiver to the user's account.

 ##### Request